 Going to Rehab with Your Partner

 Addiction can take its tolls on romantic relationships and often marriages fall apart when one person or both are struggling with substance abuse.
-However, if both partners choose to go to rehab it can be a great growing experience that can shape a relationship for the better.
-There are even plenty of couples rehab programs catered specifically toward partners that want to attend a treatment center together.
+However, rehab with your partner can be a great growing experience that can shape a relationship for the better.
+There are even plenty of couples rehab programs catered specifically toward rehab with partners that want to attend a treatment center together.

 Going to rehab with your partner can be beneficial because it provides a way for you not only to break the cycle of addiction but also to examine issues in the relationship that could have caused or perpetuated the substance abuse.
 Couples that are both addicted to drugs or alcohol often have issues with boundaries, expressing feelings, handling finances and making decisions together.
 Resolving these problems in rehab can help stabilize the relationship and reduce the risk of relapse after treatment has been completed.